Business in Bahrain for Expats: An Expert Guide 2026

 3. Eligibility Criteria

-• Valid passport and residency documentation
+• Valid passport and identification documents

-• Clear business activity selection
+• Clearly defined business activity

 • Proof of financial capability